malloydata/malloy/docs/_src/language/source.md

 }
 ```

-## Source Modifications
+## Source Refinement

-A source can introduce a number of different
-modifications or additions to its source, including adding
-filters, specifying a `primary key`, adding fields and
+When you add fields to or modify a source we call this refinements.
+This can  include adding filters, specifying a `primary key`, adding fields and
 joins, renaming fields, or limiting which fields are
 available.